 The Company may accept subscriptions either in kind or in cash (or a combination of both cash and in kind).
-Settlement of subscriptions will normally be no later than five (5) Settlement Days34 following the relevant Transaction Day, unless otherwise specified in the Product Annex(es) of the relevant Sub-Fund(s) (please refer to the "General Information" table of the relevant Product Annex(es), where applicable).
+Settlement of subscriptions will normally be no later than five (5) Settlement Days28 following the relevant Transaction Day, unless otherwise specified in the Product Annex (please refer to the "General Information" table of the Product Annex, where applicable).
 Payment for subscription proceeds and the settlement procedure may be subject to the manner as may from time to time be prescribed by the Singapore Authorised Participant(s).
 You should check with the Singapore Authorised Participant(s) for further details.